-I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core)

-- I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site: and.
+(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
-Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
+Fellows must have ready access to subspecialty\-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) The number and variety of patients available to the program, in both inpatient and outpatient settings, must be sufficient to allow fellows to develop an understanding of the wide variety of inborn errors of metabolism.
+(Core) - I.D.5.
+Fellows must have adequate workspace in proximity to the offices of the executive team.
 (Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
 (Core)